-If you’ve experienced nausea, a cold or an anxiety attack, chances are someone has told you that you need to get some fresh air.
+If you’ve experienced nausea, a cold or an anxiety attack, chances are someone has told you that you need to get some “fresh air” to alleviate your symptoms.
 In theory, that’s great — who doesn’t love fresh air?
-But does this longtime cure have any actual health benefits?
+But does this longtime, often recommended cure have any actual health benefits?
 We’ve asked some experts to separate truth from myth.

 The fresh-air cure